alpaka-group/alpaka/doc/dev/style.md

 Braces
 ------

 * Braces (opening and closing) for classes, structs, functions, namespaces, etc. appear on a new line.
-Exception: If the function or class body is empty, the closing braces is on the same line.
+Exception: If the function or class body is empty, the opening and closing braces are on the same (next) line.
 * Only braces for variable initialization can appear in-line.